marchowardbegins/AlgoHive/README.md

 - [ ] Launch of AlgoHive podcast (sharing the latest AlgoHive ecosystem projects in the world of crypto and ML/AI
 - [ ] Begin on-boarding of AlgoHive initial management team
 - [ ] Fundraising round for seed capital
-- [ ] Ship first AlgoHive crowdsourced crypto trading predictive product
+- [ ] Release first AlgoHive crowdsourced crypto trading predictive product
-- [ ] Launch of the AlgoHive-30 Crypto Index
+- [ ] Launch of the AlgoHive Crypto Index

 ***2020:***
 - [ ] Launch of AlgoHive AI-Nexus product (currently in private research)